 - Pass the PARCC or HSA assessed courses that correspond to the courses they completed while on Home Instruction.

-As a reminder, Home Instructed students do not earn a diploma from Talbot County Public Schools.
+As a reminder, Home Instruction students do not earn a diploma from Talbot County Public Schools.

 MVA Learners' Driving Permit

 Home instructed students seeking a driver's license begin by downloading and printing the MVA Learners' Permit Application.
 The application process requires that this form be signed and sealed by the TCPS Home Instruction Coordinator.
 Forms should be sent to the TCPS Home Instruction Coordinator via USPS mail, email, fax, or drop-off.
 Please allow 3-5 days for processing.